 Study Summary

-The purpose of this study is to assess the safety and tolerability of mRNA-4106 administered alone and in combination with checkpoint inhibitor (CPI) therapy in participants with solid tumors.
+The purpose of this study is to assess the safety and tolerability of mRNA-4106 monotherapy and of mRNA-4200 in combination with checkpoint inhibitor therapy in participants with solid tumors.

 To evaluate the safety, pharmacodynamics, immunogenicity and preliminary efficacy of mRNA-4106 administered alone and in combination with checkpoint inhibitor therapy